Process Overview

 FAQs From The Chapter

-Make-ups are scheduled through their Scheduling Coordinator.
+Make-ups are scheduled through your Scheduling Coordinator.
 Do not try to schedule it yourself.
-They cost $250 for the first hour and $50 for each additional hour.
+They cost $350 for the first hour with a 15-member minimum and $50 for each additional hour.

 What if members can’t attend the shoot?